In the Spotlight

 Participation in the registry is voluntary and cannot negatively impact your compensation, benefits, or access to VA health care.

 The questionnaire asks about your deployments, health history, and other factors.
 It takes about an hour to complete.

-Once you submit the questionnaire, you can contact your VA’s environmental health coordinator to schedule your health evaluation at your convenience.
+Once you submit the questionnaire, you'll be contacted to schedule the exam.
+Make sure your contact information is updated.
 The exam and diagnostic referrals related to the registry are free, even if you aren't enrolled in VA health care.

 How do I sign up?

 If you already have a My HealtheVet account, signing up is easy.
 Follow these steps:

 Visit the secure registry portal and sign in with your DS Logon credentials.

 Once signed in, your eligible deployment history will automatically appear.